prapin/LuaClassBasedCall/README.md

 conversion to `lua_State*`, that main object can be passed as the first argument to any Lua API function when needed.

 You can now easily call Lua snippets.
-You have to decide if you prefer to use unprotected calls (if Lua errors are caught at a higher level), protected calls (please check returned error messages), or exception calls (don't forget to catch errors).
+You have to decide which calling interface (`?Call`) best fits your needs.
 Also, especially on Windows, you might prefer to use wide character string versions of the functions.
 Note that if the code snipped is a wide character string, so will the returned error message or the exception object.

-A Lua call has the following generic syntax:

-	luaObject . {Call|PCall|ExceptCall} ( [L]"lua code to execute" [, Inputs(...)] [, Outputs(...)] );

-The Lua script gets its arguments using the `...` syntax introduced in Lua 5.1, and outputs its results using the `return` keyword, like a regular function.
+The Lua script gets its arguments using the `...` syntax introduced in Lua 5.1, and outputs its results using the `return` keyword.
+Think of it as if the snippet was included inside a function definition like this

+	function fct(...)
+		-- your script snippet goes here
+	end

 ### Input arguments